Richard Stokes (politician): Opposition to the Second World War

-Prior to the war, he co-wrote a paper (with Andrew MacLaren and George Lansbury) analysing the economic forces menacing peace in Europe.
-He founded and led the Parliamentary Peace Aims Group which was critical of the war, although his opposition was regarded as being a "fascist fellow traveller" rather than a pacifist.

-He was personally friendly with prominent English far-right figures such as Hastings Russell, Marquis of Tavistock and Gerard Wallop, Viscount Lymington.
+Prior to the war, Stokes founded and led the Parliamentary Peace Aims Group, which was critical of the war, although his opposition was regarded as being that of a "fascist fellow traveller" and not that of a pacifist.
+He was also, at this time, a member of the anti-semitic, pro-appeasement organisation Militant Christian Patriots.
+It was through his connections with such anti-war groups that he became personally friendly with several prominent English far-right figures, such as Hastings Russell, Marquis of Tavistock and Gerard Wallop, Viscount Lymington, and during the war itself he campaigned for the release of those fascist sympathisers (and others) who had been interned under Defence Regulation 18B.

-In January 1940, Stokes wrote a self financed pamphlet entitled What is Happening in Europe? sent to every member of both Houses of Parliament which was sympathetic to German arguments, explicitly blaming Poland which he called "a state monstrously swollen by aggression" while Czechoslovakia was "a fortress state obviously directed against Germany".
+In January 1940, Stokes wrote a self-financed pamphlet entitled What is Happening in Europe?, which was sent to every member of both Houses of Parliament and called for a peace treaty with Nazi Germany.
+Unlike much pacifist literature, Stokes's pamphlet was sympathetic to German arguments, explicitly blaming Poland (which he called "a state monstrously swollen by aggression") for starting the war, while Czechoslovakia was described as "a fortress state obviously directed against Germany".
+Following Germany's invasion of France later that year Stokes was unable to sustain such anti-war rhetoric, and he instead focused on criticising the conduct of the Allied forces (see below) and attacking the Soviet Union as the principal threat to global peace should the Nazis be defeated.

 Questioning the war's conduct

 With Bishop George Bell and fellow Labour Member of Parliament (MP) Alfred Salter, he opposed area strategic bombing during World War II.
 Stokes was seen as the most determined critic of area bombing in the House of Commons.

 It was Stokes's questions in the House of Commons on the bombing of Dresden that were in large part responsible for the shift in British opinion against this type of raid.
 Frederick Taylor writes that Stokes repeated information from the German Press Agency (controlled by the Propaganda Ministry) and although the destruction of Dresden would have affected people's support for the Allies regardless of German propaganda, at least some of the outrage did depend on Goebbels' falsification of the casualty figures.

 Stokes raised other issues after the war relating to Yalta and the forced repatriation of Yugoslavs, and the treatment of Dr George Chatterton-Hill in Germany.
 He was part of the Hankey lobby that lobbied in favour of Wehrmacht generals so that they would be able to fight against the Soviet Union if needed.
 Stokes was also a prominent critic of the inadequacy of Allied tank design.